Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Numerical example

-The results of these final correlations are shown in \autoref{fig:results_scl1}, note that these results were acquired with the true Marchenko scaling without the previously described multiple enhancement.
-Here, the response of the full medium, the response after overburden removal and the response of the target zone are displayed with blue, orange and green lines, respectively.
+The results of these final correlations are shown in \autoref{fig:results_scl1}.
+These result can be interpreted as the zero-offset time-lag differences between the baseline and monitor surveys.
+Hence any deviation from $\Delta t = 0$ should represent the time shift within the reservoir.
+Since the velocity in the reservoir is increasing, a negative $\Delta t$ is expected, whereas a positive shift indicates a velocity decrease (i.e. with the current model positive $\Delta t$ would indicate that the result is contaminated with remaining overburden effects).
+Note that these results were acquired with the true Marchenko scaling without the previously described multiple enhancement.
+Here, the response of the full medium, the response after overburden removal and the response of the target zone (i.e. after over- and underburden removal) are displayed with blue, orange and green lines, respectively.
 The light-blue area marks the 1D-based zero-offset traveltime difference, which was computed by multiplying two times the reservoir thickness with the slowness change in the reservoir.
 However, this reference solution does not take into account lateral variations.
 The red line gives a second reference solution made by cross-correlating "ideal" data.
 This data was acquired in a model with a smooth overburden (A), the same target zone (B) as the actual model and a transparent underburden (C).
 The zero-offset response is then modeled with finite-differences, providing an accurate isolated response of the target zone $R_b$ for both the monitor and baseline response.
 Subsequently, the primaries and multiples are identified in the modeled zero-offset response, and then correlated as described in flowchart in \autoref{fig:flowchart2ccs}.